 It’s many years since Bergen was the main seat of the Norwegian royals, but still, the royal family has an official residence for their use whenever they visit Norway’s second-largest city.

 Built in 1901, this is the former home of the shipowner and prime minister Christian Michelsen.
-After his death in 1925, the property was purchased by the Norwegian state.
+After he died in 1925, the property was purchased by the Norwegian state.

 TIP: Germany is full of castles.
 Read our post Castles in Berlin to plan your visit there